Nocisuki/FCL-SSMR/README.md

 # Code for FCL-SSMR
-> Federated Continual Learning over Class-Overlapping Data Stream via Selective Synthetic Memory Replay
+> Federated Continual Learning under Class-Overlap

 ## Requairments
 The needed libraries are in requirements.txt.